Play Live Radio

 Unsplash

-Ventura County Sheriff's detectives are investigating what they believe was a murder-suicide.
+Ventura County Sheriff's detectives are investigating a possible murder-suicide that happened over the weekend.

 Sheriff's deputies were called to the 400 block of Walker Avenue in Camarillo around noon Saturday by reports of a shooting.
 They found a man with a gunshot wound.
 He was pronounced dead at the scene.

 A vehicle was identified in connection with the shooting, but when deputies tried to stop it, the driver refused to yield.
 It led to a chase on the southbound 101 Freeway.
-Officers discontinued it out of safety concerns when speeds topped 100 miles an hour.
+Officers discontinued it due to safety concerns when speeds exceeded 100 miles per hour.

 Authorities haven't released the names of the victim or the suspect yet.